New AtlanticistMay 27, 2021

-Rose Butchart is the GeoTech Center’s Senior Advisor for National Security Initiatives.
+Rose Butchart was the GeoTech Center’s Senior Advisor for National Security Initiatives.

 As a Program Manager for the Department of Defense’s National Security Innovation Network, Rose has managed, designed, and scaled a variety of programs, including a technology, transfer, and transition (T3) program designed to bring breakthrough Defense lab technology to market– and to the warfighter.
 She also managed a workshop series to tackle some of the military’s intractable problems and a fellowship which placed Active Duty military and Defense civilians at technology startups.